-A novel set of promising small molecule CTB inhibitors, to explore the binding subsites of the GM1 binding pocket of CTB by DEEP-STD NMR fingerprinting.
-The STD NMR results previously obtained for CTB ligand 3[21] indicated that both (galactose and benzyl) ends of the binder established the closest contacts with CTB in the bound state, whereas the polyhydroxyalkyl spacer made less contacts with the protein.
+A novel set of promising small-molecule CTB inhibitors are developed to explore the binding subsites of the GM1 binding pocket of CTB by DEEP-STD NMR fingerprinting.
+The STD NMR results previously obtained for CTB ligand 3^[21] indicated that both (galactose and benzyl) ends of the binder established the closest contacts with CTB in the bound state, whereas the polyhydroxyalkyl spacer made less contact with the protein.
 As no 3D structure of the 3/CTB complex is available, this result could be interpreted as a simultaneous binding of both ends to the galactose and sialic acid subsites within the GM1 binding pocket of CTB (bidentate bound mode).
-Based on those results, we first wanted to experimentally probe the role in CTB binding of the polyhydroxyalkyl spacer linking both ends in $\bf 3$ , to inform size optimization of novel CTB ligands.
-To that aim, we designed a novel set of shorter thio-galactoside ligands (compounds $\bf 4-\bf 9$ , Figure 1) lacking the triazole-polyhydroxyalkyl linker present in $\bf 2$ and $\bf 3$ and have instead the thio-galactose residue directly connected to the benzyl furoate moiety.
-The variability across the compound set is given by the anomeric configuration ( $\alpha$ or $\beta$ ), and the oxidation state of the glycosidic sulphur (present as a thioether, sulphone or sulphoxide functional group), for a total of 6 new compounds (Figure 1).
+Based on these results, we first wanted to experimentally probe the role in CTB binding of the polyhydroxyalkyl spacer linking both ends in 3, to inform the size optimization of novel CTB ligands.
+To that aim, we designed a novel set of shorter thio-galactoside ligands (compounds 4-9, Figure 1) lacking the triazole-polyhydroxyalkyl linker present in 2 and 3 and that instead have the thio-galactose residue directly connected to the benzyl furoate moiety.
+The variability across the compound set is given by the anomeric configuration (α or β) and the oxidation state of the glycosidic sulfur (present as a thioether, sulfone, or sulfoxide functional group), for a total of six new compounds (Figure 1).

-The synthesis of $\alpha$ -galactosides 5, 7 and 9 (Scheme 1) started from peracetylated thioglycosides 13.[29]
-Selective S-deacetylation followed by reaction with chloro derivative 11b afforded $\alpha$ -thioglycoside 15 in 48% yield.
-Compound 11b was prepared from polyhydroxyalkylfuroate 10,[21] after oxidation with NaIO4 followed by reduction with NaBH4 and chlorination.
-Subsequent nucleophilic displacement with KSAc and deacetylation afforded thiol 12b in good overall yield, which after reaction with penta-O-acetyl- $\alpha$ -D-galactopyranosyl bromide 14 exclusively gave $\beta$ -thioglycoside 16.
-Oxidation of 15 and 16 with MCPBA under different reaction conditions afforded sulphone derivatives 17 and 18 and sulphoxides 19 and 20.
+The synthesis of α -galactosides 5, 7, and 9 (Scheme 1) started from peracetylated thioglycosides 13.
+[29] Selective S-deacetylation followed by reaction with chloro derivative 11 b afforded α -thioglycoside 15 in 48% yield.
+Compound 11 b was prepared from polyhydroxyalkylfuroate 10, [21] after oxidation with NaIO4 followed by reduction with NaBH4 and chlorination.
+Subsequent nucleophilic displacement with KSAc and deacetylation afforded thiol 12 b in good overall yield, which after reaction with penta-O-acetyl- α -D-galactopyranosyl bromide 14 exclusively gave β -thioglycoside 16.
+Oxidation of 15 and 16 with MCPBA (meta-chloroperoxybenzoic acid) under different reaction conditions afforded sulfone derivatives 17 and 18 and sulfoxides 19 and 20.
 Final deacetylation of compounds 15-20 under Zemplén conditions gave compounds 4-9 in 65-99% yield.